 Is coffee actually healthy, can caffeine boost energy and performance, and how much is too much?
-We look at the science behind the health claims...
+Registered nutritionist Nicola Shubrook discusses the health benefits of coffee.

-Coffee is a brewed drink prepared using roasted coffee beans which are taken from the berries of the Coffea plant.
-There are two main species of coffee beans which are the Arabica and Robusta, and depending on where they are grown, both the country and the altitude determines the flavour of the coffee.
-For example, Brazilian coffee usually has more chocolate and spice flavour compared to Ethiopian coffee which has a stronger, sweet berry flavour.
+Coffee is a brewed drink prepared using roasted coffee beans which are taken from the berries of the coffea plant.
+There are two main species of coffee beans which are the arabica and robusta, and depending on where they are grown, both the country and the altitude determines the flavour of the coffee.

 Nutritional benefits of coffee

 A 100ml portion of coffee, with milk, contains: